Opened April 2019

 The farm shop is housed in a beautifully relaxing oak-framed building and offers a range of fresh, chilled and frozen produce, allowing a full basket shop – so you really can eat local.
 From home-reared and local meats, charcuterie, cheese and dairy to jams, chutneys, sauces, confectionery, cakes, bread goods, gifts and lots more…..the offering is varied and includes something for everyone.

 The café Kitchen serves breakfast, lunch, light snacks, afternoon tea, tea & coffees and cakes (Emma’s favourite thing!).
 There is a core seasonal menu and home-cooked specials.
 Reflecting our ethos of using fresh goods in-season, the Kitchen makes use of produce from the shop, giving customers the opportunity to try before they buy.
-Enjoy the views across the fields from the café area, or from the covered outdoor seating area.
-Dogs are very welcome in the designated area of the cafe.
-Outside we are planning a natural, outdoor play area, which has had valuable input from our own two children!
+Enjoy the views across the fields from the café area, kept cosy in the autumn/Winter with our wood-burning stove, or from the outdoor seating area.
+Dogs are very welcome to sit with you at our outdoor seating; during the current pandemic apologies that, on advice, we are unable to have dogs indoors.

 Why ‘The Heron’?

 The farm shop is named after the grey heron which lives by the Calder Water, the river which borders the farm on two sides.
 If we’re lucky we see the heron at the river’s edge, patiently perusing the local food available to him!
 He is usually very shy but last year at lambing time, when we were trying to decide what to call the farm shop, we saw the heron every day either in flight or at the river…..and so The Heron Farm Shop & Kitchen was born!